Young Alumni Trustees

 All voters will receive an email announcing the general election with a link to the election portal.

-Election results verified by the Deputy Vice President for Alumni Engagement, a designated member of the faculty and a designaed member of the Board of Trustees.
+Election results verified by the Deputy Vice President for Alumni Engagement, a designated member of the faculty and a designated member of the Board of Trustees.

-Final election results announced at the Annual Meeting of the Alumni Council.
+2022 Young Alumni Trustee announced at the Annual Meeting of the Alumni Council

 Current Young Alumni Trustees